|Tim Roufs||extended search|

 That band keeps your brains steady, smooth, warm.
 It's all there; that's what that headband means.
 It's all there.
 It holds down the pressure inside.
 We wear them here.
 If we get a headache we pull it tight, and the headache goes away.
 Then the mind works good.
 If you get a pressure on your head then your head can't work.

 We have cloth.
 Years ago they used to have them headbands on all the time when they get old.
 Now we use that for regulating the brain.
 We used to use fur or something very beautiful.
 It signifies "brains all together still working."

 If you look at a picture of an Indian with a headband on, he'll be fore-casting his views, fore-casting his look.(22) He'll be working that brain.
 It's naturally great.
 He had a Great; he had a Great Spirit with him at that time.
 That headband shows the people that you have the Great Spirit with you.
 It's wonderful too that we have been able to show that the Indian people can translate pictures.
 We're given the power to understand that.

 You have the same blood in your whole body, unless it gets too heavy.
 If it gets too heavy it doesn't fit in your body.
 That means it's a clog!
 It's a clog!
 It's easy to clog up, and that's dangerous.
 The clog is thick and if the blood gets too heavy it sends out a new branch by the pressure.
 The pressure is dividing that flowage, and it breaks a new stream.
 It's just like a river, just like on sand.
 If you look at the water on earth you'll see that sometimes it makes a new stream because it breaks through into a new area.
 Then there'll be another stream, another stream.
 The circulation will be there, but divided.
-It's the same way when the blood flowage breaks a new stream.
+It's the same way when the blood flowage breaks a new stream in your body.